openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 * Event bus events extend the Hooks Extension Framework events, and use an Avro schema to serialize the existing hooks signals.

-  * See `ADR on External event bus and Django Signal events`_ to learn more about how the ``OpenEdxPublicSignal`` internal used to send the same internal signal-based events across services, and then fire the signal-based events again within consuming services.
+  * See :ref:`ADR on External event bus and Django Signal events <openedx-events:ADR-4>` to learn more about how the ``OpenEdxPublicSignal`` internal used to send the same internal signal-based events across services, and then fire the signal-based events again within consuming services.
-  * See `ADR on External Event Schema Format`_ and `ADR on Event Schema Serialization and Evolution`_ to learn about how the Avro Schema format is used for serializing external events published to Kafka, and consumed from Kafka.
+  * See :ref:`ADR on External Event Schema Format <openedx-events:ADR-5>` and :ref:`ADR on Event Schema Serialization and Evolution <openedx-events:ADR-6>` to learn about how the Avro Schema format is used for serializing external events published to Kafka, and consumed from Kafka.
 Additionally, learn about tooling to automatically handle the translation from ``OpenEdxPublicSignal`` internal events to Avro Schema formatted events, and back again.
 Also learn how this explicit schema format can aid in schema evolution.

-.. _ADR on Multiple Event Types Per Topic: https://openedx-events.readthedocs.io/en/latest/decisions/0010-multiple-event-types-per-topic.html

 .. _ADR on Kafka-Based Event Bus: https://github.com/openedx/event-bus-kafka/blob/main/docs/decisions/0002-kafka-based-event-bus.rst
 .. _ADR on Kafka Managed Hosting: https://github.com/openedx/event-bus-kafka/blob/main/docs/decisions/0004-kafka-managed-hosting.rst